Chembra Peak

 Q: Is Chembra Peak expensive?

-No, Chembra Peak is budget-friendly compared to other hill stations.
-A 3-day trip for two can cost around INR 18,500, including travel, stay, and food.
-Costs vary based on accommodation choice and travel mode, but it’s affordable for most travelers.
+No, Chembra Peak is quite budget-friendly compared to other hill destinations.
+A 3-day trip for two can cost around Rs 15,000–18,000 including stay, food, and transport.
+Trekking fees and local travel are nominal.
+It’s an affordable getaway for most travelers.